Temu Pallets: Complete Guide for Resellers 2026

 Product focus Mixed consumer goods Electronics + general merch 100% apparel

-Brand quality Mostly unbranded Mix of branded + unbranded Nike, Adidas, Zara, H&M + more
+Brand quality Mostly unbranded Mix of branded + unbranded Nike, Adidas, H&M + more

 Predictability Low Medium High